 - Options are traded on all types of securities (stocks, bonds, commodities) and currencies, through multiple exchanges.

 To start, it is important to understand what all of the building block terms mean:

 - Option: You pay for the option, or right, to make the transaction you want.
 You are under no obligation to do so.

-Derivative: The option derives its value from that of the underlying stock.
+- Derivative: The option derives its value from that of the underlying asset.
 This underlying value is one of the determinants of the option's price.

-Agreed-upon price: This is known as the strike price, and it doesn't change over time, no matter what happens to the stock price.
-It has that name because you will presumably only strike when the underlying value will make you money.
+- Agreed-upon price: This is known as the "strike price."
+It doesn't change over time, no matter what happens to the stock price.
+It has that name because you will strike when the underlying value makes you money.

-Certain period of time: That's the time until the agreed-upon date, known as the expiration date.
+- Certain time period: This is the time until the agreed-upon date, known as the "expiration date."
 That's when your option expires.
-You can exercise your option at the strike price on anytime until the expiration date.
+You can exercise your option at the strike price at any time until the expiration date.
 In Europe, you can only exercise it exactly on the expiration date.